EL-S/RoyalRoadAPI/README.md

 	#considering implementing a function to return chapter content and information from a given fiction_id and chapter_num, or just a chapter_id, or potentially, a chapter_link

-If using login.py it is possible to login to royalroad and request secure pages, read messages (not yet implemented) and even send messages.
+If using login.py it is possible to login to royalroad and request secure pages, read messages (now implemented) and even send messages.

 Eg.